giuseppe-maglione/Captive-Portal/README.md

 ## 🛡️ Disclaimer

-This project is intended solely for educational purposes in penetration testing, ethical hacking, and cybersecurity research.
+This project is intended solely for educational purposes in cybersecurity research.
 Use it only in:
 - Lab environments
 - Private networks you own
 - With explicit consent from all parties involved